Protagonist of Nier: Concept and development

 The protagonist was created by Yoko Taro, director and story writer of Nier (2010).
 His original plan featured a young brother protecting his sister as the only version.
-During production, producer Yosuke Saito received feedback from the North American and European branches of publisher Square Enix, showing that adult protagonists were preferred over the teenage protagonists common in Japanese games of the time.
-There was further pushback from Western staff over a young, slim man wielding a large weapon.
-There was some pressure to drop the younger protagonist altogether due to budgetary reasons, but Yoko pushed for his inclusion, and as a compromise two versions of the game were created.
+During production, producer Yosuke Saito received feedback from the North American and European branches of publisher Square Enix, stating that adult protagonists were preferred over the original idea.
+There was further pushback from Western staff over the design of a young and slim figure wielding a large weapon.
+There was some pressure to drop the younger protagonist altogether due to budgetary reasons, but Yoko pushed for his inclusion, and as a compromise, two versions of the game were created.
 In Japan, the Replicant version for PlayStation 3 featured the brother, while the Gestalt version for Xbox 360 used the father.
-In the West both versions used the father, something Yoko did not want but conceded to.
-Talking about this discrepancy in terms of in-game dates and canonicity, Yoko described the two versions were alternate repeating events that were equally valid.
+In the West, both versions used the father, something Yoko did not want but conceded to.
+Talking about this discrepancy in terms of in-game dates and canonicity, Yoko described the two versions as alternate, repeating, equally valid events.
 Yoko never gave the protagonist a name, though fans used the name "Nier", the game's title.
 When writing later story material, Yoko used the name "Nier" out of necessity.
+The character's skills were inspired by the hack and slash games God of War which the director and produced were fans of despite acknowledging Japanese audiences were not fond of it in general.
+However, unlike the protagonist Kratos, the Nier lead develops his style of magic when teaming up with Weiss.